Language Specialist Jobs in USA with Visa Sponsorship

 What visa options exist for Language Specialists who don't win the H-1B lottery?

-Canadian and Mexican nationals can apply for TN status as translators or interpreters without a lottery.
+Canadian and Mexican nationals can apply for TN visa status as translators or interpreters without a lottery.
 Applicants with extraordinary ability in translation or interpretation may qualify for the O-1A visa.
 Some Language Specialists working for international organizations qualify for G or A visa categories.
-Migrate Mate lists roles from employers who sponsor across multiple visa types, not only H-1B, so it's worth browsing available positions there.
+Migrate Mate lists roles from employers who sponsor across multiple visa types, not only H-1B visa, so it's worth browsing available positions there.

 Does my foreign language degree qualify for U.S. visa sponsorship purposes?